Brighton vs Manchester United predictions, team news, betting tips, odds and Bet Builder

 Manchester United

 Michael Carrick has confirmed Casemiro won't feature.
-Matthijs de Ligt is out with a long-term back issue and Benjamin Sesko is a doubt due to a shin injury.
+Matthijs de Ligt is out with a long-term back issue and Benjamin Sesko faces a late test on his shin injury.

 Predicted line-up (4-2-3-1): Lammens; Dalot, Maguire, Martinez, Shaw; Ugarte, Mainoo; Diallo, Fernandes, Cunha; Mbeumo.